CUE Scholarship Program

 - Show potential to be successful in the diverse classroom

-In order to determine your eligibility for a CUE Scholarship Program award and for us to determine the amount of the award, we ask that you complete a CUE Scholarship Program application and a University of St. Thomas application.
-Interviews with prospective scholarship awardees will be scheduled as soon as possible once you have been accepted into the academic program and you have completed the CUE Scholarship Program application.
+In order to determine your eligibility for a CUE Scholarship Program award and for us to determine the amount of the award, we ask that you complete the CUE Interest Survey and the University of St. Thomas application.
+Interviews with prospective scholarship awardees will be scheduled as soon as possible once you have been accepted into the academic program.

 CUE Program Requirements